azumafuji/kimsellis-com/content/en/home/classes.md

 ### Outdoor Yoga at Chiswick House & Gardens
 **I'm so excited to have partnered with Chiswick House and Gardens!
-The tranquil grounds of the Ionic Temple is the perfect place to find your bliss.**
+The tranquil grounds of the Ionic Temple is the perfect place to find your bliss.
+For more information about Chiswick House and Garden [click here.](https://chiswickhouseandgardens.org.uk)**

 Location: The Ionic Temple